 Assuming a build cost of A$10m per megawatt, NEXTDC’s combined 450-megawatt projects in Sydney and Melbourne represent a total development cost of A$4.5bn ($3.3bn USD).
 Given this A$4.5bn capital need represents ~75% of NEXTDC’s ~A$6.0bn ($4.4bn USD) enterprise value, these projects are transformative for the company.
-Indeed, this development plan implies that a sizeable debt and equity capital raise could be forthcoming, to enable NEXTDC to fund these build-outs.
+Indeed, this development plan implies that a sizable debt and equity capital raise could be forthcoming, to enable NEXTDC to fund these build-outs.

 Joint Venture Structure

-Recently, data center operators that require sizeable volumes of capital, over a long-term horizon, have elected to partner, through a joint venture structure, with long-term institutional investment partners.
+Recently, data center operators that require sizable volumes of capital, over a long-term horizon, have elected to partner, through a joint venture structure, with long-term institutional investment partners.
 For example, Equinix’s xScale data center joint venture with GIC reached $6.9bn+ in June 2021.
 Indeed, NEXTDC could form a similar type of joint venture for its 450-megawatt developments in Sydney and Melbourne.

 Notably, the idea of a hyperscale data center joint venture in Australia is also in progress at Equinix.
 To this end, Equinix recently noted on its Q2 2021 earnings conference call that it is actively engaged with partners to develop entry plans into other expansion markets globally, including Australia.